 In 1954, the book became a bestseller and about three million copies were sold in the US.
 Two films based on the book were made in 1956 and 1997.
 Besides the album of David Bowie named “Earthling” contains a song, titled “Seven Years in Tibet”.

 In 1948, Harrer became a salaried official and a court photographer of the Tibetan government in 1948.
 His job was to translate the foreign news.
 He introduced ice-skating in Tibet and made a film on it on the directions of the 14th Dalai Lama.
 He became a tutor friend of Dalai Lama.

 Dalai Lama praised the work and said that the book was the most important contribution to the cause of Tibet and had introduced millions of people to the life and culture of the Tibetan people.

 Harrer wrote in “Seven Years in Tibet”, “Wherever I live, I shall feel homesick for Tibet.
 I often think I can still hear the cries of wild geese and cranes and the beating of their wings as they fly over Lhasa in the clear, cold moonlight.
 My heartfelt wish is that my story may create some understanding for the people whose will to live in peace and freedom has won so little sympathy from an indifferent world".

 A Tribute to Balkhu

 Balkhu, an illiterate Zama dar of village Chail had made a rare contribution by suggesting the alignments of the road at most difficult points along the Sutlej river.
-Thus this national highway is a tribute to Balkhu.
+That is why this national highway could be termed as a tribute to Balkhu.